spdx/license-list-XML/DOCS/faq.md

 SPDX short identifiers have also proven to be useful in a similar way outside of an SPDX document.
-For example, many open source projects use the short identifier in source files by putting the tag ".... at the top of each file.
+For example, many open source projects use the short identifier in source files by putting the tag `SPDX-License-Identifier:` at the top of each file.
 This provides an accurate, concise, and machine-readable way to signal the license for each source code file.
 For more information on this use and examples, see [Annex E of the SPDX